juan-galdino/tips-calculator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

 This project is just a way to solve this challenge from [Frontend Mentor][frontend-mentor-url], a place where are a lot of challenges for every level of frontend skills.
-The objective is to reproduce in code the image above.
+The image above represents the current state of the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>